OrianaVenture/VentureValheim/Progression/README.md

 * EnableAutoScaling must be set to True to enable these features.
 * AutoScaleType: Vanilla, Linear, Exponential, or Custom.
 If set to Vanilla these auto-scaling features will not be enabled!
 * AutoScaleFactor: Change the biome scaling factor.
+* AutoScaleIgnoreOverrides: When true ignores the overrides specified in the yaml files. (yaml files explained below)

 If you do not want to rescale the whole game and just want to change just a few things (or a lot of things, you do you) you can use the "Custom" scaling type to ignore the mod defaults and just scale things in your yaml override(s).
 If any information is missing from your yaml configuration that is needed for scaling the mod will fallback to using the default values for the missing fields.
 Custom scaling will use the linear scaling methods whenever applicable.